valhuber/TDD/readme.md

 The [created project is customizable,](https://github.com/valhuber/ApiLogicServer/blob/main/README.md#customize-and-debug) using a standard IDE.

-&nbsp;
-&nbsp;
+&nbsp;&nbsp;

-### Fix models.py for cascade delete
+### 1a.
+Fix `models.py` for cascade delete

 The tests perform cascade delete operations.
-The `models.py` file as altered [as described here](https://github.com/valhuber/ApiLogicServer/wiki#edit-modelspy-referential-integrity-eg-sqlite).
+The `models.py` file was altered [as described here](https://github.com/valhuber/ApiLogicServer/wiki#edit-modelspy-referential-integrity-eg-sqlite).

 &nbsp;&nbsp;
-&nbsp;&nbsp;

-## Customize using your IDE
+## 2. Customize using your IDE

 We customized the created project by adding logic and a custom service, as described below.

 &nbsp;&nbsp;
-&nbsp;&nbsp;

-### Add Logic
+### 2a.
+Add Logic: 21 rules (`logic/declare_logic.py`)
 The core of TDD is to test behavior, in this case transaction behavior.
-Instead of several hundred lines of code, we declared 21 rules, as [outlined here](https://github.com/valhuber/ApiLogicServer/blob/main/README.md#logic).
+[Instead of several hundred lines of code](https://github.com/valhuber/LogicBank/wiki/by-code), we declared 21 rules, as [outlined here](https://github.com/valhuber/ApiLogicServer/blob/main/README.md#logic).

 &nbsp;&nbsp;

+### 2b.
+Add Custom Service: 10 lines of Python (`api/customize_api.py`)
+Next, we defined a custom service to add an order and it's Order Details, as [described here](https://github.com/valhuber/ApiLogicServer/blob/main/README.md#api-customization).

 &nbsp;&nbsp;

-### Add Customn Service
-Next, we define a custom service to add an order and it's Order Details, as [described here](https://github.com/valhuber/ApiLogicServer/blob/main/README.md#api-customization).

-&nbsp;&nbsp;
-&nbsp;&nbsp;

-## Define TDD Tests
+## 3. Define TDD Tests

 &nbsp;&nbsp;